matter-labs/zksync-web-era-docs/docs/api/hardhat/plugins.md

 - `ethNetwork` is a field with the URL of the Ethereum node.
 You can also provide the network name (e.g. `goerli`) as the value of this field.
 In this case, the plugin will either use the URL of the appropriate Ethereum network configuration (from the `networks` section), or the default `ethers` provider for the network if the configuration is not provided.
 This field is required for all zkSync networks used by this plugin.
 - `url` is a field with the URL of the zkSync node in the case of the zkSync network (with `zksync` flag set to `true`), or the URL of the Ethereum node.
 This field is required for all zkSync and Ethereum networks used by this plugin.
 - `zksync` is a flag to indicate if the network represents zkSync network configuration.
 This field needs to be set to `true` for all zkSync networks.
 If you want to run a `hardhat-etherscan` verification, this field needs to be set to `false`.
 If set to `true`, the verification process will always try to run the verification process on the zkSync network.
 - `verifyURL` is a field that points to the verification endpoint for the specific zkSync network.
 This parameter is optional, and its default value is the testnet verification url (`https://zksync2-testnet-explorer.zksync.dev/contract_verification`).
-In a case of a need to use a different url, aside from changing the parameter, a user also has to add `import "./type-extensions.ts` command to the `index.ts` file in the verify plugin.

 If you want to verify a smart contract on the Ethereum in the same project, it is important to add `etherscan` field in the `hardhat.config.ts` file: